AlvaroMaza/OpenFold-benchmark/README.md

 <b>1.
 Run get_data.py</b>

-If you want different type of data (include all stechiometries for example), change the queries in queries.py so that you get the desired outputs.
+If you want different type of data (include all stoichiometries for example), change the queries in queries.py so that you get the desired outputs.

 <code>get_data.py</code> will create:
-  1. A csv with the ids
+  1. A csv with the only ids
+  2. A csv with the ids, symmetry, and sequence length of each protein
-  2. a folder with all the fasta files
+  3. A folder with all the fasta files

 This file is limited by the parameter max_seq, that excludes proteins bigger than a given limit.
 At the moment, this is set as 1600.
 When we dealt with bigger proteins, the gpus seemed not being able to handle them, and they ran out of memory.